Archive-WP/WattpadAPIDocumentation/API_Endpoints/Following.md

-# User Following List:
+# Following:

-Returns a list of Wattpad users that a user follows
+Returns a list of users that a user follows

 ### URL: